Real estate licenses,

 Brokerage Risk Team

-Stop manually checking state portals
+Stop manually checking state portals.

 Normalized Schema